zergar/pechakuchatool/README.md

 ### Starting the program

-Start the program by calling `java -jar pechakuchatool-0.9-all.jar`.
+Start the program by calling `java -jar pechakuchatool-§version§-all.jar`, where `§version§` is your current version of this program.
 A setup-screen should appear.
-If you want to also use an Arduino, run `java -Djava.library.path=§rxtx-location§:§jni-location§ -jar pechakuchatool-0.9-all.jar`, where `§rxtx-location§` is the location of your rxtx-lib and `§jni-location§` is the location of your jni.
+If you want to also use an Arduino, run `java -Djava.library.path=§rxtx-location§:§jni-location§ -jar pechakuchatool-§version§-all.jar`, where `§rxtx-location§` is the location of your rxtx-lib and `§jni-location§` is the location of your jni.
 The latter one is `/usr/lib/jni` by default when using ubuntu.

 If you mark the jar as executable, you might be able to run it from your desktop right away.